lukyrasocha/infinigen-2D-diffusion-affordance/README.md

-# Infinigen-Affordance: Combined Image Generation + 4D-Humans Pipeline
+# Infinigen-Affordance: 2D Diffusion + 4D-Humans SMPL Extraction

+> This was one of my earlier experiments.
+Is not robust towards people in beds due to out of distribution training data

 This repository integrates **FLUX image generation** with **4D-Humans SMPL extraction** to create a pipeline for generating realistic images of people on beds and automatically extracting 3D human body models.